shaemclaughlin/NucleotideGPT/README.md

 # Nucleotide GPT: A Decoder-Only Transformer for Genomic Sequences

 ## Overview
 Nucleotide GPT is a decoder-only transformer model specifically designed for genomic sequence modeling.
-This implementation adapts the minimal transformer architecture from <u>Minformer</u> by Sholto Douglas for genomic data processing and generation.
+This implementation adapts the minimal transformer architecture from <u>Minformer</u> by Sholto Douglas (with contributions from Tristan Frizza) for genomic data processing and generation.

 **Key Features:**
 - Efficient transformer architecture optimized for genomic sequences